ccbrown/aarch64-std/README.md

 - `thread`
   - `sleep`
   - `spawn`
-    - Uses non-preemptive green threads.
+    - Uses cooperative green threads.
     - As many cores as you'd like can participate using `thread::contribute`.
     - Threads yield via the standard `thread::yield_now` function.
 - `time`